When people hear “biggest financial mistakes” they tend to immediately think about investments, debts, and other common financial topics.

 The second financial mistake people make is that they buy dumb shit.

-I have really nice clothes in my closet, but I just don't feel like wearing them so I typically wear the same thing every single day.
+I have really nice clothes in my closet (many of them were donated to me by friends), but I don't wear them.
+I typically wear the same thing every single day.

-Honestly I can’t even remember the last time I went shopping.
+I can’t remember the last time I went shopping.

 Make sure you're not buying dumb things (like new expensive cars) just to impress people that you don't care about.

-The instant that you purchase that car it’s immediately worth 30% less.
+The instant that you purchase that car it’s usually worth 30% less.

 The reality is that the best way to impress people is with your ability to hustle and make money.